 Quick Split Pea and Ham Soup Preparation

-I fill a 5 quart stock pot about 1/2 full with water.
+I fill a 5 quart stock pot or a Dutch oven about half full with water.

 While the ham is cooking, prep your carrot, onion, and celery.

-Put the split peas in a large bowl so you can spread them around to check for any pebbles.
+Place the dried split peas in a big bowl so you can spread them around to check for any pebbles.
 In the photos in the recipe, you will see I picked out two little split peas today.
 Nothing else was found.

 After the ham bone has been cooking for the hour, remove it and let it cool.
 Add the peas and other vegetables to the water.
-Lastly, add the ham juice.
+Lastly, add the ham juice, chicken broth, or bouillon and water.

 When the ham is cool enough, cut the meat off the bone and dice in small pieces.
 Add the meat to the kettle.

 I generally add 1 or 2 cups of water at this point.
-Bring the soup to a boil, them turn down the heat and summer for about 50 minutes until the split peas are soft.
-Make sure that you stir ocassionally.
+Bring the soup to a boil, them cover the pot and turn down the heat and simmer for about 50 minutes until the split peas are soft.
+Make sure that you stir occasionally.

 It is that easy!

 Once the split peas are cooked, you can adjust the soup’s thickness to your preferences.
-If you find that it’s too thick, add some extra stock.
+If you find that it’s too thick, add some extra stock or a little water.
 For a very thick soup, simmer longer.
 The soup will continue to thicken as it stands.
+Remember, you can also use a potato masher or immersion blender to blend the ingredients, which will thicken the soup as well.

 Split Pea and Ham Soup